 What Happens If You Eat an Old Pineapple Upside Down Cake?

 You should absolutely not eat a pineapple upside down cake that is too old because it could make you sick.
-If you have a cake in your refrigerator that is one week old, then that is going to need to be thrown out.
+If you have one in your refrigerator that is one week old, it’s going to need to be thrown out.

 It might seem like a shame to waste a good cake like that, but you can’t turn back the clock to a time when it was edible.
 Every type of food is going to go bad after a certain period of time, and you should plan to eat your pineapple upside down cake before its time is up.